Maryam (2021 film)

 Maryam is a 2021 Maldivian political thriller film directed by Ibrahim Wisan.
-Produced by Hassan Shazil, Ahmed Zareer and Ibrahim Wisan under Ehkaaf Production, the film stars Mariyam Majudha in titular role while Ahmed Saeed, Ali Azim, Ali Shazleem and Roanu Hassan Manik feature in pivotal roles of the film.
+Produced by Hassan Shazil, Ahmed Zareer and Ibrahim Wisan under Ehkaaf Production, the film stars Mariyam Majudha in title role while Ahmed Saeed, Ali Azim, Ali Shazleem and Roanu Hassan Manik feature in pivotal roles of the film.
 It narrates the journey of an ordinary woman to dethrone an influential politician representing her constituency.

 Premise

 Maryam (Mariyam Majudha), a strong and intelligent woman who manages her family including her supportive husband, Ihsaan (Ali Shazleem), daughter and sick father, while working ambitiously at the Health Post of the island, is introduced to the politics, as persuaded by her friends to defeat, Adhunan Haleem (Ahmed Saeed), the current MP representing their constituency.
 As soon as Maryam wins the primary election to represent the opposition party, the leader of the party, Ibrahim Naeem (Mohamed Waheed) is bribed by Haleem to call off the party seat, which puts an additional burden on Maryam financially.
 However, this does not stop Maryam from moving ahead with the political career as she registers to compete for the seat as an independent candidate.